Treating Addiction In College

 Some college students are hesitant to get help for a drug or alcohol problem because they don’t think they have an addiction.
-The pressure to succeed in school can keep students from getting help if they think treatment could set back their graduation date.
+The pressure to succeed in school can keep students from getting help; that’s why, unfortunately, addiction treatment for college students often goes unsought.

 Accepting treatment shows dedication to personal health and can ensure long-term professional and personal success.

 The first step for anyone in recovery is detox.
-The detox period allows the drugs to leave a person’s system.
+The detox period allows drugs and alcohol to leave a person’s system.
 During this time, addicted people often experience uncomfortable withdrawal symptoms.
 A medical detox can prevent many of these symptoms.
-Detox from alcohol and benzodiazepines can be dangerous, but addiction professionals can monitor and manage any potential complications.
+Detox from alcohol and Benzodiazepines can be dangerous, but addiction professionals can monitor and manage any potential complications.

 |Most college students abuse alcohol more than any other substance.
 It can take up to a week to detox from alcohol.
 Common withdrawal symptoms range from fatigue to nausea and vomiting.
 Alcohol withdrawal and detox can be deadly, so professional help is a must.|